dotCMS/core/hotfix_tracking.md

 158. https://github.com/dotCMS/core/issues/21658 : [SASS] : Modification to .SCSS file is not refreshing compiled CSS file. #21658
 159. https://github.com/dotCMS/core/issues/20153 : Editor in rules trying to add a condition for a session attribute #20153
 160. https://github.com/dotCMS/core/issues/21811 : Limit of 250 Widgets and Forms in Content Selector Popup #21811
+161. https://github.com/dotCMS/core/issues/21249 : [Content] : Problems editing pages for Users with both FE and BE access #21249